 When it comes to gun cleaning cloths, you will see a lot of options out there that have been treated with silicone.
 This is a popular option due to its corrosion resistant properties.
 The only issue with this is that the treatments don’t last forever, and it makes the rags much less absorbent.
 It’s kind of hard for a cloth to absorb excess oil and solvent when it’s already full of silicone!
 These kind of rags are fantastic for storage, wiping away fingerprints, or giving your firearm a final wipe-down before putting them back in the safe.
 But if you try to cut one of these up into patches or use it to soak up solvent, you’re going to have a bad time.

-Overall, gun cleaning cloths are pretty simple, and much of your decision will be based on personal preference.
+Overall, gun cleaning towels are pretty simple, and much of your decision will be based on personal preference.
 Even though I like the basic, cheap cotton rags, I know many people who prefer the fancy treated or microfiber cloths.
 At the end of the day, as long as you get something absorbent, durable, and lint-free, you will be more than happy with your purchase.
 An additional thing to consider is that cleaning cloths are still pretty cheap, so getting a couple different kinds will help make sure you find whichever one you like the best.

-Best Gun Cleaning Cloths on the Market
+Best Gun Cleaning Cloths on the Market in 2023

 Best Microfiber Cloth Multi-Pack: